mighty-gerbils/gerbil-persist/README.md

 ### Medium term planned changes
 - Support [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) on Gambit-JS.
 - Implement asynchronous commits and transaction waves with a cache.
-- Implement persistent bytecode interpreter (based on the VM from SICP?
+- Implement persistent bytecode interpreter
+  (based on the VM from SICP?
 Chibi?
 TinyScheme?
-Guile? other?)
+Guile? cbpv? other?)
 - Implement compiler for persistent variant of Scheme
 - Support synchronous data replication on multiple remote IPFS providers (like [web3.storage](https://web3.storage), or any other known